Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 Some experiment codes only work under certain flavor/version of Linux, especially kernel code.
 In this case, complete VM image is the only way to reproduce the experiment easily.
 Sometimes experiments may also make use of closed source component.
 If this closed source component is freely distributable, then the only way to reproduce the experiment easily is again using full VM image.
 Before we rule out the second choice though, is there a network experiment which requires the experiment to be run on real machines (i.e. not VM)?

+#### BL Comments

+Some questions I think we need to think about or investigate:

+Storage Issues:

+* What can we use for scalable storage/CDN?
+* Can/should we use S3?
+How much does it cost?
+How are credentials handled?
+* What are other issues relating to VM image storage, which might require a LOT of storage?

+Deployment issues

+* What are the target deployment platforms?
+* Can the same image be used on, say, EC2 and VirtualBox?

+Web front-end issues:

+* Can we have a single sign-on for both packages and VM images?

+User Issues:

+* What are the specific foolproof steps that users will take?
+* Is there a template for documentation of each system, sort of like what we had on reproducingnetworkresearch.org?
+* Is there a means for users to add additional information or documentation about a system?
+* How will users find out about this system?
+* How will it be documented?